-Through this project funded by the Wellcome Trust, the GA and Durham University have worked with teachers from Maths and Geography departments to explore ways to contribute to the development of spatially aware, informed, numerate citizens through developing a greater understanding and application of a range of complex higher order skills.
+This project – officially called ‘Reasoning with biomedical data: understanding risk’ – was designed to engage students (aged 12-14 years) with ideas about the spread of disease and risk.
+Funded by the Wellcome Trust, the GA and Durham University worked with teachers from Maths and Geography departments in 2008-9 to explore ways to contribute to the development of spatially aware, informed, numerate citizens through developing a greater understanding and application of a range of complex higher order skills.

 The project addressed the following points: